top of page

 Our initial designs had shipping information at the footer of the page and then this would link you to the information.

 Solution: Our usability study revealed that it was tough for users to find information about shipping.
-We asked ourselves “Does the shipping label only need to be found at the footer of the page?
-This led us to put the shipping information right underneath the product details and to build out a whole page for it
+I asked myself “Does the shipping label only need to be found at the footer of the page?
+This led us to put the shipping information right underneath the product details and to build out a whole page for it.

 shipping label errors.png